connorwiniarczyk/bad-stl-viewer/Readme.md

 # Bad STL Viewer

 A really simple STL viewer written in Rust.
 I wrote this because Clement Hathaway told me it would impress his boss.
-Please do not confuse it with a good STL viewer
+Please do not confuse it with a good STL viewer.

 ![](screenshots/fighter.png)